Click here to find out about Pennsylvania’s 2023 Trail of the Year.

 Concrete “wood-look” bench.
 BENCH FUNDRAISER CLICK HERE

-Concrete benches are $500.
 Make this a memorial to a loved one or advertise your business.
 Your plaque* (included) will be customized to your request.
 You choose the location, we’ll place it on the trail. ($100 extra for engraving into the concrete) Click HERE for an application.

 *Plaques are made of plastic resin & your choice of color.
 Print will either be black or white.
 Some images are available with your lettering.